 Megan Owen, Ph.D.

 Megan earned her bachelor’s and master’s degrees in Ecology and Evolutionary Biology from the City College of New York, and her doctorate in Ecology and Evolutionary Biology from the University of California, Los Angeles.
-Megan serves as a member of the IUCN’s Bear Specialist Group, research advisor to the AZA-Bear TAG, Polar Bear and Giant Panda SSPs, and research advisor to Polar Bears International.
-Megan strives to connect the public with conservation research programs, and frequently interacts with school groups and other non-scientific audiences.
-She is passionate about connecting children of all ages with nature and the outdoors, and integrates this perspective into her outreach efforts.
+Megan serves as a member of the IUCN’s Bear Specialist Group and serves on the USFWS Polar Bear Recovery Team Science and Monitoring Working Group.
+Megan is also co-chair of the Polar Bear Research Council and serves as a research advisor to the AZA-Bear TAG, Polar Bear and Giant Panda SSPs.
+Megan strives to amplify the impact of our conservation work by engaging the public in our efforts and sharing the stories of our work and of the species we protect.